hyperdelia/hex002-womb-about/src/index.md

 **Kajsa:** I think when I thought about the composition being played underwater I was thinking about what sounds to enhance, what kind of material to focus on.
 So far, I have been focusing very much on the voices, they have lead the composition and through them I have arranged the piece.
 That is one layer.

-The second layer with a lot of low frequencies and ambiences was a bit more difficult to handle in the beginning.
-Funnily, what we heard much more clearly were the detailed sounds that occurred not so often.
-I was amazed to hear voice so clearly underwater, that was really beautiful.
+In this layer there’s a lot of low frequencies and ambiences which was a bit more difficult to handle in the beginning.
+Funnily, what we heard much more clearly were the detailed sounds from the other layer, layer two, which occurred not so often.
+That’s why I was amazed to hear voice so clearly underwater, that was really beautiful.

 That’s an interesting situation also for the concert when the voices are heard so clearly: you can basically hear them very distinctly and sharp from anywhere in the pool.
 But to listen to the lower frequencies you have to swim towards the speakers and then it gets physical because you feel the vibrations.

 <div class="image" data-url="/assets/images/image-04.jpg"></div>